If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 Foothill Podiatry Clinic on Facebook

-For more information about treatment, contact one of our podiatrists of Foothill Podiatry Clinic.
+Plantar fasciitis is a common foot condition that is often caused by a strain injury.
+If you are experiencing heel pain or symptoms of plantar fasciitis, contact one of our podiatrists from Foothill Podiatry Clinic.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our office located in Grass Valley, CA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.